Bartek-Nowak/shoper/README.md

 If you want to check error handling, don't start JSON server.

 ## My comments
 The extension of the project should be the dynamic download of categories and brands.
 The server should return an object with brands assigned to a given category.
 Thanks to this, the user will not see brands that do not produce products from the wrong category.
+Unfortunately, I don't have time before the deadline.
+However, I hope that I will still get a chance to finish the project.